 A Thermacell generally will not protect you from ticks, but they do have Tick Control Tubes that are known to be effective when used correctly.

-Lastly, a Thermacell can be less effective when used incorrectly, be sure to follow manufacturers’ directions carefully to ensure you have the best results.
+Lastly, a Thermacell can be less effective when misused, be sure to follow the manufacturer’s directions carefully to ensure you have the best results.

 How To Use A Thermacell When Hunting With Minimal Impact To Your Hunt